mjdecker/mjdecker.github.io/_syllabi/text-analysis-in-se.md

 * Course will be run seminar style.
 * Students are required to thoroughly read papers before each class.
 * Each paper will be presented by a student with the goal of facilitating discussion.
-* Each class, all students are required to participate in discussions.
+* In each class, all students are required to participate in discussions.
 A participation score will be assigned each class period.
-* Students will participate in a scholarly review of research papers (including discussion in Canvas) a couple times throughout the semester.
+* Students will participate in a scholarly review of research papers (including discussion in Canvas) a couple of times throughout the semester.
 * A term project will be completed and presented (students may work individually or as part of a group).
 * A final exam will be held over the material covered in class.

 ### Course Communication: ###
 * Office hours will be available in person and via Discord.
 * Announcements will be made via Discord.
-* Canvas will be used for posting of course material such as grades/readings/assignments/exams, assignment submission, and use of discussion boards.
+* Canvas will be used for posting of course material such as grades/readings/assignments/exams, assignment submission, and the use of discussion boards.

 ### Course Prerequisites ###
 * Software engineering background
 * Strong programming skills

 ### Learning Support Services and Resources: ###

 #### Tech Help: ####
 Information Technology Services (ITS) offers students technical support.
 Whether you have a question or issue with your computer, or need help getting your devices connected to the campus wireless, ITS is here to help!
-Visit the service desk in 110 Hayes Hall, chat online and view self-help guides at the bgsu [its website][], or call us at 419–372–0999.
+Visit the service desk in 107 Hayes Hall, chat online and view self-help guides at [https://www.bgsu.edu/its][], or call us at 419–372–0999.

+#### Learning Commons ####
+The Learning Commons provides free tutoring services to all BGSU students and is located on the 1st floor of Jerome Library.
+The Learning Commons provides “one-stop-shop” academic support in the areas of Academic Coaching, Supplemental Instruction, Writing Consultations, Math/Stats Tutoring, subject groups, and individual assistance.

+* For more information, visit [The Learning Commons] course-based tutoring page.
+For support with a course, please contact the Learning Commons using [this form].
+* For assistance with the writing process, you may submit your paper for review using the [inquiry form] on the [Online Submission] page.

 #### University Libraries: ####
-The University Libraries provides access to books, articles, databases, subject-specific resources, special collections, quiet/group study spaces, research assistance, tutoring, and more.
-If you need help figuring out where to start, please visit the [University Libraries][] website to learn more about all the information services and resources available to help you with your classes.
-If you need immediate help with your research papers, you can use any of these services:
+Looking for help with your research papers?
+Look no further than the University Libraries!
+Gain access to a wide array of information services and resources to support your classes, including books, e-books, journal articles, databases, special collections, and comfortable study spaces.
+Need a charger, laptop, or calculator?
+We've got you covered!
+The University Libraries is your go-to resource, anytime, anywhere!

-* [Ask Us!][] Librarians and library staff can assist you at the Research & Information Desk on the first floor of Jerome Library, as well as via phone, email, and online chat.
+* For immediate assistance with your research, take advantage of our [Ask Us! service], where our knowledgeable librarians and library staff can assist you in person at the Information Desk, via phone, email, or [online chat].
-* Schedule an [Individual Research Appointment][] with a librarian (in-person or virtually) to help you with your research assignments.
+* You can also schedule an [Individual Research Appointment] with a librarian to receive personalized help with your research assignments, either in person or virtually.

+#### Mental Health ####
+Your mental health is important to me.
+If you are currently experiencing a crisis, call (419-372-2081) or visit the [Counseling Center] website.
+An on-call counselor is available Monday-Friday from 8am-5pm.
+The [BGSU Counseling Center] also provides a number of services such as [individual counseling], Counseling Center groups, and other [non-emergency services], and pre-recorded workshops.
+In collaboration with other campus partners, after-hours mental health support is available during the academic year via the [BGSU Crisis Response Team].

 ### Course Assessment: ###
 * 35%	Discussion Participation